QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/index.md

 **DML (Data Manipulation)** 💰: manipulate data

+Use `USE database_name` first to select a database.

 * [SELECT](clauses/select.md) <small>(define what is queried)</small>
 * [FROM](clauses/from.md) <small>(define which tables are queried)</small>
 * [WHERE](clauses/where.md) <small>(define which records are queried)</small>